 Returning to their Rural Roots

 The couple met in elementary school and grew up around Fort Valley.
 When they left for college, they both missed their rural life so they came back home after they graduated.
 They love country living and being close to family.

 They settled into their charming farmhouse about six years ago and Ashlee began getting more serious about health, fitness, and eating well.
 She didn’t really like vegetables before, but she has a new outlook now that she can pick them fresh from her own backyard.

 Zucchini are truly thriving in the Soil³ that fills Ashlee's homemade raised beds.

 A couple years before, Ashlee had tried growing vegetables in traditional in-ground rows but lost interest when she wasn’t successful.
 Frustrated by wilting plants and poor production, she always wondered, was she watering too much or too little.

-She heard about Soil3 organic compost from friends and decided to try it in her new raised beds.
+She heard about Soil3 humus compost from friends and decided to try it in her new raised beds.

 What a Difference Soil3 Makes

 Ashlee found that growing vegetables in Soil3 made a HUGE difference.
 The humus compost provides natural nutrients that release slowly over time, so she didn’t need to apply any fertilizer.
 When plants are stronger, they are less vulnerable to disease and pests, and they are very productive.
 Her vegetables grew healthier, bigger and faster!